3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: taxi ride acquired via Uber or off the street (25 min, direct, ~¥4,000)

-Head deeper into the Arashiyama neighborhood to the slopes of Mount Atago where you’ll find the Otagi Nenbutsu-ji Temple —which was undoubtedly my favorite temple we visited in Japan as one of Kyoto's top hidden gems!
-Unlike the crowded chaos of more popular stops like Kinkaku-ji and Ginkaku-ji, this off-the-beaten-path attraction is the epitome of peaceful serenity where you’ll be able to enjoy the relaxing sounds of flowing water and chirping birds deep in the forest.
-You’ll spot the most notable feature as soon as you arrive — over 1,200 moss-covered rakan statues, or followers of Buddah, which cover the hillside around the space.
+Head deeper into Arashiyama to the slopes of Mount Atago where Otagi Nenbutsu-ji Temple sits—this was undoubtedly my favorite temple in Japan as one of Kyoto's top hidden gems!
+Unlike the crowded chaos of more popular stops like Kinkaku-ji and Ginkaku-ji, this off-the-beaten-path attraction is the epitome of peaceful serenity.
+Enjoy the relaxing sounds of flowing water and chirping birds deep in the forest after spotting the most notable feature as soon as you arrive—1,200 moss-covered rakan statues, or followers of Buddah, covering the hillside.

-This eclectic mix of Buddha disciples blend the earthly, humorous nature of art with sublime spirituality, making Otagi Nenbutsu-ji a truly unique site in Japan which bears no similar counterpart, and you can enter for the low fee of only ¥400!
+This eclectic mix of Buddha disciples blends the earthly, humorous nature of art with sublime spirituality, making Otagi Nenbutsu-ji a truly unique site which represents a must see in Kyoto in 3 days attraction.
+Enter for the low fee of only ¥400!

 Arashiyama Bamboo Forest

-While the Arashiyama neighborhood is quite a ways out from central Kyoto, since you taxied over to distant Otagi Nenbutsu-ji you can now reap the benefits of your travel and simply walk downhill through the preserved village streets of car-free Saga-Torimoto!
-This historic district is renowned for the traditional machiya, or townhouses, lining the road alongside other structures dating back to the Meiji and Taisho periods.
+While Arashiyama is quite a ways from central Kyoto, since you taxied to distant Otagi Nenbutsu-ji reap the benefits this travel and simply walk downhill through the preserved village streets of car-free Saga-Toriimoto!
+This historic district is renowned for the traditional machiya, or townhouses, lining the road alongside other Meiji and Taisho structures.

-Upon exiting the temple, walk 30 minutes south to reach your lunch reservation—which is quite easy directionally since there’s really only one main route to follow.
-Luckily for you, the journey will breeze by as you admire the natural beauty of serene gardens maintained in harmony with the traditional aesthetic here, which has been upheld to standards of historical integrity.
+Walk 30 minutes south to your lunch reservation—which is quite easy to follow since there’s only one main route.
+The journey will breeze by while admiring the natural beauty of serene gardens maintained in harmony with the traditional aesthetic here, which has been upheld to standards of historical integrity.

-Before you know it, you’ll stumble upon the lush Sagano bamboo forest which surrounds the Tenryu-ji Temple you’ll soon be approaching.
-The tall, ethereal forest is a testament to traditional Japanese landscaping and conservation practices aligned with Zen Buddhism, such as achieving peace and balance through nature while symbolizing strength and resilience through the important element of bamboo.
+Stumble upon the lush Sagano bamboo forest which surrounds the Tenryu-ji Temple you’ll soon approach.
+The tall, ethereal forest is a testament to traditional Japanese landscaping and conservation practices aligned with Zen Buddhism, such as achieving peace and balance through nature while symbolizing strong resilience with the important element of bamboo.

-When planning this Japan trip, I saw numerous tours of the nearby Arashiyama Bamboo Forest going for anywhere between $50 - $100, and after strolling through a comparable grove for free I can firmly attest this is the way to go—that is, unless you’re a big monkey fan and plan to visit the Arashiyama Monkey Park Iwatayama too!
+• When planning this trip, I saw numerous tours of the nearby Arashiyama Bamboo Forest going for anywherefrom $50-$100.
+After strolling through a comparable grove for free I can attest this is the way to go—that is, unless you’re a big monkey fan and plan to visit the Arashiyama Monkey Park Iwatayama too!

-We are not, so we simply gazed upon the swaying stalks at our own pace, which interestingly enough make a tranquil sound as gentle wind rustles through their leaves that has been designated as one of the "100 Soundscapes of Japan" by the Japanese Ministry of the Environment.
-Keep an eye out for rickshaws as you stroll, in which a strong runner pulls guests upon a human-powered covered cart.
+I am not and simply gazed upon these swaying stalks, which make a tranquil sound as gentle wind rustles their leaves that has been designated one of the "100 Soundscapes of Japan."
+Keep an eye out for rickshaws, in which a strong runner pulls guests on a human-powered covered cart.

 Lunch - Shigetsu

-Upon reaching the Tenryu-ji Temple, traverse through the main entrance facing the 長辻通/府道29号 road until you reach the garden entrance, where you’ll need to pay a ¥500 admission fee before being permitted access to Shigetsu, Tenryu-ji’s Zen vegetarian restaurant.
-Continue following the posted signage within the garden, and soon you’ll arrive at the tatami-matted temple-style restaurant, where your tranquil experience will begin with the removal of your outdoor shoes.
+Upon reaching the Tenryu-ji Temple, traverse through the main temple entrance to the garden entrance, where a ¥500 admission fee is required to access Shigetsu, Tenryu-ji’s Zen vegetarian restaurant.
+Follow posted signage in the garden to arrive at the tatami-matted temple-style restaurant, where a tranquil experience begins with the removal of outdoor shoes.

-For lunch, you’ll be trying shojin ryori, which was brought to Japan alongside Zen teachings exported from China in the 13th century.
-This school of thought regards cooking and eating as spiritual practices rather than mundane aspects of everyday life, in which the cuisine of shojin ryori thus entails nourishing meals comprised of fresh seasonal vegetables, herbs, and wild plants to sustain the body and mind without depriving animals of life along the way.
+Try shojin ryori for lunch, brought to Japan alongside Zen teachings from China in the 13th century.
+This school of thought regards cooking and eating as spiritual practices rather than mundane aspects of everyday life.
+The cuisine entails nourishing meals comprised of fresh seasonal vegetables, herbs, and wild plants to sustain the body and mind without depriving animals of life.

-For our lunch course, we selected the mid-range tsuki, or moon, offering which encompasses rice, soup, and 6 side dishes for the price of ¥6,500.
-Since the menu changes according to the season, the specifics of each dish are not posted online, and to be very honest I’m still not entirely sure what we ate.
+Since the menu changes seasonally, the specifics of each dish are not posted online, and to be honest I’m not entirely sure what I ate.

-My travel companion and I both love food and are generally pretty adventurous in what we’re willing to try, but as meat-lovers and with myself being generally adverse to vegetables—this was a tough meal to finish.
-Nonetheless, we did travel to Japan to experience various aspects of their cuisine, and while this wasn’t our favorite cultural meal it doesn’t mean you won’t find the offering pleasant!
+Nonetheless, I traveled to Japan to experience various aspects of their cuisine, and while this wasn’t my favorite cultural meal it doesn’t mean you won’t find the offering pleasant!

-If you want to give shojin ryori a try, be sure to make a reservation at least three days in advance.
-During the day of our visit, the restaurant was completely booked out, leading a guest attempting a walk-in to try and poach our table from us!
+To try shojin ryori, make a reservation at least three days in advance.
+During my visit, the restaurant was completely booked, leading a guest attempting a walk-in to try and poach our table!

 Tenryu-ji Temple

-After finishing your vegetarian lunch, since you already paid the garden entrance fee, you may as well enjoy the natural beauty of Tenryu-ji's UNESCO World Heritage gardens while digesting your meal!
-Yet another Rinzai Zen Buddhist temple, Tenryu-ji was founded in 1339 by shogun Ashikaga Takauji to honor the passing of Emperor Go-Daigo, while the picturesque gardens which have remained largely unchanged since their creation were designed by Muso Soseki.
+Another Rinzai Zen Buddhist temple, Tenryu-ji was founded in 1339 by shogun Ashikaga Takauji to honor the passing of Emperor Go-Daigo, while the picturesque gardens have remained largely unchanged since their creation were designed by Muso Soseki.
 Despite many of the original buildings being destroyed by fires over the centuries, the current Meiji structures continue to serve as studious places of practice for monks.

 Gion District